-1. INTRODUCTION
+1. Introduction

-- 1.1 The Utilities Regulation and Competition Authority ("URCA") in accordance with section 55(2) of the Communications Act, 2009 now publishes as its Final Decision the Code of Practice for Content Regulation ("the Code") that is to be observed by Licensees providing audiovisual media services in The Bahamas. - 1.2 This final version of the Code is informed by the consultation process which commenced on 9 November 2011, when URCA published a consultation document (URCA document reference number ECS 19/2011) containing its proposed draft Code of Practice and complaints-handling procedures.
-URCA received submissions from seventy-two (72) respondents including URCA Licensees, community and advocacy groups and organisations, and members of the general public.
-URCA considered each and every submission, and made subsequent changes to the Code in response to these responses.
-URCA's detailed consideration of the responses - including explanations of instances when it did not adopt proposals made by respondents - is set out in the Statement of Results (URCA document reference number ECS 05/2012).
-URCA is satisfied that, through all of the rounds of industry involvement in the development and drafting of the Coide, the public consultation and subsequent revisions, the final published Code is fit-for-purpose and contains appropriate community safeguards that reflect international best practice whilst also taking into account particular cultural and social standards in The Bahamas. - 1.3 With the publication of the new Code, the Interim Code of Practice for Political Broadcasts issued by URCA on 19 January 2010 (ECS 01/2010) and the Interim Code of Practice for Broadcasting Content issued by URCA on 9 April 2010 (ECS 10/2010) are both now repealed and no longer in effect.
+- 1.1 The Utilities Regulation and Competition Authority ("URCA") in accordance with section 55(2) of the Communications Act, 2009 now publishes as its Revised Code of Practice for Content Regulation ("the Revised Code") that is to be observed by Licensees providing audiovisual media services in The Bahamas. - 1.2 This Revised Code is informed by the consultation process which commenced on 13 December 2019, when URCA published its Consultation Document "Proposed Revision of the Revised Code of Practice for Content Regulation - ECS 72/2019" containing its proposed amendments to the Revised Code.
+URCA received submissions from three (3) respondents, two of which were from Licensees, and one from an interested party.
+URCA considered each submission and made relevant changes to the Revised Code in light of the responses received.
+URCA's detailed consideration of the responses, including explanations of instances when it did not adopt proposals made by respondents, is set out in the Statement of Results and Final Decision - ECS 07/2020 document.
+URCA is satisfied that, having engaged the Content Regulation Industry Group (CRIG) in URCA's review of the Revised Code, URCA's public consultation and subsequent revisions made by URCA, the Revised Code is fit-for-purpose and contains appropriate community safeguards that reflect international best practice whilst also taking into account the cultural and social standards in The Bahamas. - 1.3 This Revised Code repeals and replaces any Code of Practice for Content Regulation issued by URCA prior to the date of issuance of the Revised Code.